Food Safety Inspections: How to Completely Automate Inspections and Reduce Labour

 - Pest control precautions are in place

-- Food labelling is accurate and sufficient
+- Food labeling is accurate and sufficient

 - A Food Safety Supervisor is on staff and reasonably contactable at all times